Indoor aerials jargon buster

 These flat panel aerials can sometimes be mounted on walls or hidden away - some even double up as picture frames.
 They're often loops and antennas folded into a panel, and are usually omnidirectional, so you don't need to worry about horizontal or vertical angling.

 Indoor aerials come in a variety of weird shapes and sizes.
-Whatever the design it’s important for aerials to be angled horizontally or vertically to match your local TV transmitter - see individual aerial types for more details.
+Whatever the design it’s important for aerials to be angled horizontally or vertically to match your local TV transmitter.

 We generally find that positioning the aerial near a window at about head height gives the best results.
 Most transmitters are horizontally polarised.